craftingcity/RollHighOrDie/Core Rules/Character Rules/Defenses.md

 If the result is 10 or greater, you succeed, and fail to die for just a little longer.

-If the result is 9 or less, you fail, and you gain a point of the 'Exhausted' [[Condition]].
-When you gain your 6th point of Exhaustion, you die.
+If the result is 9 or less, you fail, and you gain a stack of the 'Exhausted' [[Condition]].
+When you gain your 6th stack of 'Exhausted', you die.